 Denim on Denim (the right way)

-No matter what I say, most guys are going to wear their denim jacket with jeans.
 Despite what many fashion pundits say, it’s perfectly acceptable to wear denim on denim as long as you do it right.
 The key is to wear different shades and washes.
 In the photo, I’m wearing Levi’s 501s with a darker wash than the jacket.
-I added a creme colored belt to add some contract and break up the denim.
+I added a creme colored belt to add some contrast and break up the denim.
 Experiment with different denim styles and figure out what works best for you (Lee Denim Jacket, Shirt – Perry Ellis, Jeans – Levi’s 501, Belt – H&M, Boots – Jeffrey Tyler, Sunglasses – Panama Jack)